ddcas9/ddcas9/README.md

 - 👋 Hi, I’m @ddcas9

 - 👀 I’m interested in the neuroscience of learning, memory, and cognitive disorders, and I'm focusing on signal processing and clinical AI tools right now.
-- 🌱 I’m currently learning about TensorFlow, Signal Processing with SciPy, simulation, dynamical systems, and image processing.
+- 🌱 I’m currently learning about TensorFlow, signal processing with SciPy, simulation, dynamical systems, and image processing.
 - 💞️ I’m looking to collaborate on EdTech, neuroscience, histopathology and clinical AI projects!

 <!---